 It seems a lot of people love a good flower bloom, myself included.
 Lucky for us, there are some spectacular displays of flora around the DC area.
 They all occur during the warmer months, though their peaks vary.
 And there are several places that are particularly great to view them, a few even known specifically for the bloom.
 Here’s where you can stop, smell, see, and just enjoy the beauty of them all.
 Plan on amazing photo ops, too!

 Where: Tidal Basin | National Mall Area, DC

 When: Late March – Early April

 DC’s most famous bloom, in a way, marks the arrival of spring.
-It may not always be in sync with the calendar, but when the beloved flora start to appear around the city, a collective seasonal shift seems to begin.
+It may not always be in sync with the calendar, but when the beloved flowers start to appear around the city, a collective seasonal shift seems to begin.
 The most iconic place to view the cherry blossoms is at the Tidal Basin, where you can walk the path around the water under a canopy of pink and white flowers.
 It’s a stunning scene that draws a lot of visitors, so these KFDC tips come in handy when you plan to view them.

 Where: Riverbend Park | Great Falls, VA